DakshmA-Health/rare-impact-2025/PULL_REQUEST_TEMPLATE.md

 ## 📋 Submission Checklist
 - [ ] All required files are included
 - [ ] Code is properly documented
-- [ ] Demo video is 2-5 minutes long
+- [ ] Demo video link is included in README.md
 - [ ] README.md follows the template
 - [ ] All team members have contributed